getsentry/sentry-docs/src/collections/_documentation/workflow/releases/release-automation/jenkins/index.md

 Before starting, confirm that your Sentry project is properly set up to track commit metadata.
 The easiest method to do so is to [install a repository integration]({%- link _documentation/workflow/releases/index.md -%}#install-repo-integration).
 Once that's installed, and you've added your repository, come back to this guide.
 If you've already installed a repository integration, you're ready to go.

-## I. Create a Sentry Internal Integration
+## Create a Sentry Internal Integration

 For Jenkins to communicate securely with Sentry, you'll need to create a new internal integration.
 In Sentry, navigate to **Settings > Developer Settings > New Internal Integration**.